 Students have the opportunity to earn points and prizes for desirable behavior and exceptional work habits.
 This system allows for individual, group, and whole class achievement.
 Sincere praise and encouraging notes will be given.
 I focus heavily on positive reinforcement and celebrating student successes.
 However, if a student is off-task, disruptive or interrupting the learning process, they will receive a verbal warning to correct their behavior.
 If the behavior persists, they will write an entry in the in the “Conduct Book.”
 They will log their name, date, a description of happened, and how they could better handle the situation next time.
 I will email you a photo of their entry and ask that you please have a follow up conversation with your child.
 The student will receive a consequence that is a) appropriate for the offense and b) motivating for them.
 This might be a simple as a short time away from an activity in class, temporary loss of a desirable privilege, or five minutes on the fence at recess.
 A severe disruption or any incident that injures or endangers another person will result in the student being immediately sent to the office and/or detention.

 I will send you an email each week with important details for the coming week.
-I expect one person from your household to read them in a timely manner and stay current with news from our class.
+I would like at least one person from your household to read them in a timely manner to stay current with news from our class.
 If you have any questions, please email me and I will respond within one business day.
 Please keep in mind that I am actively engaged with students and away from my computer during class time, and often do not respond to emails until after dismissal.
 If there is an issue that requires urgent attention, please call or have your child hand deliver a note in the morning.

 Here is our Amazon wish list: